-This page is dedicated to providing students and parents/guardians with the support and guidance they need whilst the school is open to only vulnerable students and students who have parents/guardians who are key workers.
+This page is dedicated to providing students and parents/guardians with the support and guidance needed should they need to carry out a period of self-isolation.

 For the latest government advice on how to protect your household during the COVID-19 pandemic please click here.

-If you are a student and have concerns, you can contact any member of staff who will be checking their emails regularly.
+If a student or parent has concerns you can contact any member of staff who will be checking their emails regularly.
 You may also want to access the following services;

 NHS 111 online – click the link or call 111 for support